 With heaps of history, you don’t merely listen to music when you see the orchestra play, but you feel like you’re part of it.

-Wynton Marsalis is the artistic director and leader of the world-renowned orchestra, and the elegant venue greatly enhances the experience.More Info (click to expand)
+Wynton Marsalis is the artistic director and leader of the world-renowned orchestra, and the elegant venue greatly enhances the experience.More Info (click to show all)

 14. Satisfy your curiosity at South Street Seaport

 When you’re in New York City, of course you want to feel like you’re in New York City, but sometimes you might also want to feel like you’re in a quaint little seaside town… in New York City.

 The neighborhood is full of delicious and unique eateries, including seafood, which you’ll surely be craving.

 You can take a tour of the old vessels, and peruse the museum to learn about the history of the port.

 Top things off from the top at R17, a new rooftop bar and lounge that serves up boozy beverages while you look upon your surroundings.More Info (click to show all)

 As I mentioned maybe once or twice, New York is filled with art in unexpected places.

 The Highline happens to be one of these places.